isaiahhtml/isaiahhtml.github.io/src/til.md

 Nevermind, it might be the default behavior.
 Tried it out with Obsidian.

-When command history or arrow keys are not working in sqlite3 cli, use `rlwrap` because installed sqlite cli does not readline support.
+When command history or arrow keys are not working in sqlite3 cli, use `rlwrap` because installed sqlite cli does not have readline support.